 Boost your career by earning Sullivan University’s HVACR Technology Certificate in nine months!
 Check out its basic requirements and enroll.

 (Hybrid) Diploma in Air Conditioning/Refrigeration Mechanics

-Midlands Tech’s diploma program can be regarded as a way of determining whether an HVACR career is a right path for you.
-The 45-credit diploma represents the first year in Midlands’ Associate in HVAC Technology program, meaning these are transferable credits.
+Midlands Tech’s diploma program can be regarded as a way of determining whether an HVACR career is the right path for you.
+The 45-credit diploma represents the first year in the Midlands’ Associate in HVAC Technology program, meaning these are transferable credits.
 Learners may choose to pursue the diploma without plans for the associate degree or pursue both in quick succession.

 Students in the diploma program receive extensive training in the fundamentals of HVAC technology, particularly in the mastery of basic technical skills.
 The trade-specific courses include Fundamentals of Refrigeration, Basic Electricity and Air-conditioning, Heat Pumps, and Duct Fabrication.
 Commercial and residential refrigeration are given equal emphasis.